SE-TINF22B6/DHBWhub/docs/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 #### 2.2.2 Login/Sign-Up Dialog
-- Create a modal Dialog for users to either log in or create a new Account
 - As a user, I want to be able to log into my account, create a new account, log myself out or sign in through 3rd-party applications e.g. Google.

 - user stories: [Issue 23](https://github.com/SE-TINF22B6/DHBWhub/issues/23), [Issue 27](https://github.com/SE-TINF22B6/DHBWhub/issues/27)